Star ACT®/SAT® Readiness Report

 - The lower part of the report breaks out the data on a per-student basis.

-For each student, the date of the latest test they took in the selected month is shown, along with the test score (using the selected scale from step 7), Grade Placement, Percentile Rank, and Grade Equivalent (if that option was selected in step 8).
+For each student, the date of the latest test they took in the selected month is shown, along with the test score (using the selected scale from step 7, if it was necessary), Grade Placement, Percentile Rank, and Grade Equivalent (if that option was selected in step 8).
 Students who are below the benchmark are listed first; students who did not take or complete a test in the selected month are at the bottom.

 - You can change any of the options you have selected and then regenerate the report by selecting Update Report.